DrTuup/DrTuup/README.md

 # Hi there 👋

 - 🙋🏻‍♂️ I'm Ruben, a full-stack developer from the Netherlands 🇳🇱.
-- 📚 I'm currently studying Computer Science at the Zuyd University.
+- 📚 I'm currently studying Computer Science at Zuyd University.

 ## How to reach me